1980s: Music

 Michael Jackson was one of the icons of the 1980s and his leather jacket, white glove, and Moonwalk dance were often imitated.
 Jackson's 1982 album Thriller became—and currently remains—the best-selling album of all time, with sales estimated by various sources as somewhere between 65 and 110 million copies worldwide.
 His 1987 album Bad sold over 45 million copies and became the first album to have five number-one singles chart on the Billboard Hot 100.
 Jackson had the most number-one singles throughout the decade (9), and spent the most weeks at number one (27 weeks).
 His 1987 Bad World Tour grossed over $125 million worldwide, making it the highest grossing world tour by a solo artist during the decade.
 Jackson earned numerous awards and titles during the 1980s, the most notable of which were a record eight Grammy Awards and eight American Music Awards in 1984, and the honor of "Artist of the Decade" by US President George H. W. Bush.
-Jackson was arguably the biggest star during this time, and would eventually sell more than one billion records around the world.
+As of 2013, estimates of his total sales worldwide had included figures of over 500 million to one billion records sold.

 Prince was a popular star of the 1980s and the most successful chart act of the decade.
 His breakthrough album 1999, released in 1982, produced three top-ten hits and the album itself charted at number nine on the Billboard 200.
 His sixth studio album Purple Rain was an international success, boosting Prince to superstardom and selling over 25 million copies worldwide.
 The album produced the US number-one singles, "When Doves Cry" and "Let's Go Crazy" and sold 13 million copies in the US as of 1996.
 Prince released an album every year for the rest of the decade, all charting within the top ten, with the exception of Lovesexy.
 He went on to sell over 120 million records worldwide and win seven Grammy Awards.

 The '80s were above all a time of international corporatization...
 [Rock music] was reconceived as intellectual property, as a form of capital itself...
 The '80s were when stars replaced artists as bearers of significance...
 The '80s took rock sexuality and rock sexism over the top...
 The '80s were a time of renewed racial turmoil after ten-plus years of polite resegregation...
 Technology changed everything in the '80s.
 Cable brought us MTV and the triumph of the image.
 Synthesizers inflected the sounds that remained.
 Sampling revolutionized rock and roll's proprietary relationship to its own history.
 Cassettes made private music portable—and public.
 Compact discs inflated profitability as they faded into the background of busy lives.